Cross-Modal Generative Augmentation for Visual Question Answering

 \subsection{Datasets}

-We train and evaluate our models on VQA-CP-v2 \citep{Agrawal_2018_CVPR} and VQA-v2 \citep{VQA2015}.
-These are the most commonly used VQA benchmarks and VQA-CP-v2 is derived from VQA-v2 to evaluate robustness and generalizability of VQA models, by reorganizing the train and validation splits.
-We also report the results of our model on the validation split of VQA-v2 dataset which contains strong language prior.
-The dataset statistics for VQA-CP-v2 is 121K images, 438K questions, and 4.4M answers for training and 98K images, 220K questions and 2.2M answers for testing.
-As we only evaluate our model on the validation split of VQA-v2, we use 83K images, 444K questions, and 4.4M answers for training and 41K images, 210K questions and 2.1M answers for validation.
+We train and evaluate our models on the VQA-CP-v2 \citep{Agrawal_2018_CVPR} and VQA-v2 \citep{VQA2015} datasets.
+These are the most commonly used VQA benchmarks, where VQA-CP-v2 is created from VQA-v2 to evaluate robustness and generalizability of VQA models, by reorganising the train and validation splits.
+We also report the results of our model on the validation split of VQA-v2, which contains a strong language prior.
+VQA-CP-v2 contains 121K images, 438K questions, and 4.4M answers for training and 98K images, 220K questions and 2.2M answers for testing.
+We evaluate our model on the validation split of VQA-v2, which contains 83K images, 444K questions, and 4.4M answers for training and 41K images, 210K questions and 2.1M answers for validation.

 The unlabelled images come from the Visual Genome (VG) \citep{DBLP:journals/ijcv/KrishnaZGJHKCKL17} and MS COCO 2017-unlabelled \citep{lin2014microsoft} datasets.
-We directly use the images from these datasets and generate QA pairs relating to the images using proposed augmentation sampler.
+We directly use the images from these datasets and generate QA pairs relating to the images using proposed generator.
 The number of additional images is 101K from VG and 120K from MS COCO 2017-unlabelled data, which are combined to provide 221K unlabelled images in total.
-Note that we do not filter out VG images that overlap with original VQA dataset as our augmentation sampler can generate new QA pairs relating to these images.
+Note that we do not filter out VG images that overlap with original VQA dataset as our generator can generate new QA pairs relating to these images.